royvandewater/rise-of-the-machines-talk/outline.md

 - How Twilio helps solve this problem
   - a simple and intelligent interface into communications such as sms, mms, and voice
   - a practical implementation of simple support calls, notifications and two-way interactions that can be context aware and automated
+  - Twilio is a first class citizen in Octoblu, meaning integrations are seamless.
 - Lessons Learned
   - be lazy, automate everything that you can
   - microservices